guysherman/si-plugins/README.md

 ## SI-D1 - SI Distortion #1
-This is a really basic distortion, based off the idea of how a simple analogue overdrive works: a diode network is used such that when the voltage gets high enough, some current flows backgwards through the diode to ground.
+This is a really basic distortion, based off the idea of how a simple analogue overdrive works: a diode network is used such that when the voltage gets high enough, some current flows backwards through the diode to ground.
 This way, there is a hard limit on the voltage across the output.
 So I did the same with the plugin - it's really rough overdrive because it is very hard clipping, literally a set of conditional statements clamping the output.